edsonayllon/eth2.0-call21-notes/README.md

 **Raúl Kripalani**
 * Let me provide some insight there to how you make decisions regarding which gossiping pattern to choose.
 Generally, it's all a matter of trade-offs.
     * Flood Sub is very resilient to all kinds of attacks as it's very naive.
 The key's simplicity here, so you just broadcast messages to every single peer that you connected to that you believe is interested in that message.
-        * However, that introduces a massive amplification factor on IO, which depending on the traffic, the volume, the size of the messages, the latency of links, and a number of things, could potentially harm more than benefit.
+        * However, that introduces a massive amplification factor on IO, which depending on the traffic, the volume, the size of the messages, the latency of links, and several things, could potentially harm more than benefit.
 So that's one trade-off.
     * Then as you start cutting down on the amplification factor because you say well if these peers are supposed to be redundantly connected and indirectly redundantly connected.
 So a particular message may arrive at a peer way too many time due to the amplification factor, then you do wanna start getting more intelligent to how you tell peer "stop sending me this redundant message".
         * Your trade-off here could be to reduce write amplification and overall traffic in the network.
 * Happy to continue the discussion.
-There are tests measuring Gossip Sub that need to be revisited, that tested the wrong things.
+Tests are measuring Gossip Sub that needs to be revisited, that tested the wrong things.
 * Open to exploring different approaches.
-Really understanding training down to the requirements to understand if a hybrid between Gossip Sub and Epi Sub, or Flood Sub as a fallback, could even advance the state of the art in the way these algorithms could be implemented.
+Understanding training down to the requirements to understand if a hybrid between Gossip Sub and Epi Sub, or Flood Sub as a fallback, could even advance the state of the art in the way these algorithms could be implemented.

 ### 3.5 [Spec Discussion](https://youtu.be/YB8o_5qjNBc?t=5095)

+**Danny Ryan**:
+* I know implementers mentioned the SSE.
+There were a couple more escape types that were added to SSE, specifically the Bit List and Bit Vector, that moves some of the low-level validation of bytes out the spec and into the typing system.
+* This was done:
+    1. To make the spec focus more on spec things and not low-level byte manipulation and byte validation.
+    2. Was also done to provide a valuable set of types in SSE that might be used in other places, such as the application area.
+* If there is byte-level stuff you need to be doing, why repeat the logic in multiple places when we can add it to the type system.
+* there are some issues, so I want to open it up for a quick decision so that we can fix it if we need to.
+* Dankrad, I know you did a lot of work on it and facilitating a lot of conversation around it.
+Do you have anything to add?

+**Dankrad Feist**:
+* We want to understand pain-points here.
+* I think it's valuable to have in the SSE stack, but we don't want to make life super hard for the implementers.

+**Danny Ryan**:
+* This is not something I want to leave hanging.
+If you want to discuss this, feel free to open the issue and we'll discuss there over the next seven days.
+Otherwise, this is very critical for getting aligned with ConsenSys tests.

+**Mamy Ratsimbazafy**:
+* Just as a comment, the more types we have defined in the SSE spec the more efficient our code, at least in NIM, can be.
+In terms of both code size and performance, because we have much less to check and we can insert the proper deserializing code in our codebase.

+**Danny Ryan**:
+* Gotcha, thanks.
+* We have a few minutes left.
+Are there any questions left?

+**Diederik Loerakker**:
+* About SSE, there's this minor thing, where we can have, fixed-size, empty containers, and empty vectors.
+It's kinda troublesome.
+* I know we don't currently have them in the spec.
+I just wanted to address it so the SSE spec could be complete.
+* What do clients like best?
+    * Do we want to make empty vector illegal?
+    * Or do we want to make lists containing them illegal?
+* Is there a use case for empty, fixed-size, containers?

+**Vitalik Buterin**:
+* Well, we already made them illegal.
+So we're revisiting that decision.

+**Diederik Loerakker**:
+* We made vectors illegal, but we also have containers.
+Then there's this inconsistency between lists being zero and vectors not being zero.
+* So I just want to get this right and then we can move on.

+**Dankrad Feist**
+* So before containers and empty vectors, they're both illegal, and now we added this new thing that lists suddenly have a limited size.
+* Suddenly we have the question, "can that size be zero?"
+    * It doesn't cause the same problems as it does for vectors or containers, because it would still be a variable size type, so all the information would be needed.
+* The question's just, "is it kinda weird that we forbid one thing and not the other?"

+**Vitalik Buterin**:
+* I'm okay forbidding, or not forbidding, lists with zero max length.

+**Dankrad Feist**
+* The only question why you want to forbid it is because it might give us an easy way to "comment out some features" in the spec by setting the max length to zero.

+**Diederik Loerakker**:
+* We already discussed this issue.
+If any implemented would need this kind of type, please join the issue in the specs repository.
+Otherwise, I think it's not too important.

 ### 3.6 [Open Discussion/Closing Remarks](https://youtu.be/YB8o_5qjNBc?t=5540)

+**Danny Ryan**:
+* Any other things before we close today?

+**Joseph Delong**:
+* For the interop, I just wanna say that the invitations went out to team leads.
+Those invitations are good until the 14th.
+And for the Antoine's in the call, that's Bastille Day.
+* After that, we're gonna reshuffle and send out more invitations to some of the teams that are wanting to attend.
+So make sure that you register.
+* There are a bunch of teams that haven't registered.
+Please do register in the next 3 days.

+**Danny Ryan**:
+* It's easy and free to register.
+* We'll meet in 2 weeks, take a look at the calendar first.
+See ya.